 With there being a “shelter in place” order in every state in the country, it’s likely you’re feeling antsy.
 As a remedy to that, you might be wanting to open your pool a little earlier in the season than you usually would.
 Well, we’re here to give you a handy guide to opening your pool.

-We should mention that we have a pool start up kit that you can conveniently pick up at our store!
+We should mention that we have a pool start-up kit that you can conveniently pick up at our store!

 Step 1: Time to remove your winter cover

-Get out you’re a pool pump!
+Get out your pool pump!
 You’ll want to run it to get your winter cover as dry as possible.
 Once dry, sweep as much debris as possible from the cover.
-This will help prevent it accidentally dumping out into your pool when you go to remove the cover.
+This will help prevent it from accidentally dumping out into your pool when you go to remove the cover.
 Begin taking the cover off, folding it into sections as you go, until it is completely folded to one side.
 This will further help minimize getting any gunk into your pool.

 Step 2: Clean and store your cover

 Lay your cover out somewhere flat in your yard and use your hose to remove any remaining debris.
 Allow it to dry, and then store it until next winter!

 If the water level of your pool dropped while it was closed for winter, add more water to the pool.
 Next, ensure that all your winter plugs have been removed.
 Then reinstall your skimmer baskets and jet fittings.

 Step 4: Re-attach your deck equipment